dikuagarwal/Fundamentally_Strong_Stocks-Using-Web_Scraping/README.md

 # Fundamentally_Strong_Stocks-Using-Web_Scraping
 This web scraping project uses Python and MySQL database to gather information about fundamentally strong stocks for investment purpose.
+Additionally, we design a user interactive web page and connect it to a python server using Flask API.

+This project Divided in two parts:
+1. Solving Problem Statment
+2. Designing a user interactive web page and connecting it to our python server using flask API.

 ## Problem Statment:

 - Screener is one of the most popular website for getting inforamtion about all listed stocks in indian share market.